zerotrickpony/unducking/docs/content/_index.md

 }
 ```

-...in this approach, we abuse Typescript's coercion overrides to ask certain strings to be
+In this approach, we abuse Typescript's coercion overrides to ask certain strings to be
 treated like DirPath classes during typechecking.
 Within the implementation of DirPath, we have
 various naughty coercions through `as unknown` so that we can appease Typescript's type checker,
 but no wrapper objects are ever actually allocated at runtime.